 Say How Are You in Arabic

-Edited by Hotelier, priya, Eng, Rushell and 1 other
+Edited by Hotelier, priya, Eng, Rushell

 Hello, and thank you for watching VisiHow.
 Today, we will learn how to write and pronounce a short dialogue in Arabic asking someone how they are doing.
 This is specifically for beginning non-native speakers of the language, and we will use some extra notes, but mostly the modern standard Arabic form of the language.
 There may be many ways that you can say this depending on where you are at.